Inflammation in your mouth may raise your risk of developing cancer.

 According to the study mentioned above, over 66,000 postmenopausal women from ages 54-86 were examined.
 After following them for eight years, the study compared their rate of periodontal disease and tooth loss with their risk and rate of cancer.

 When gum disease is in the early stages, it produces a bacteria that forms on the exterior of the teeth which is called gingivitis.
 Gingivitis makes the gums chronically swollen and causes plaque to form.
 If the plaque is not cleaned away, it can lead to periodontal disease.
 If left unchecked, the chronic inflammation associated with periodontal disease can start to form pockets of bacteria and food, which further exacerbates inflammation.
-The body’s immune system reacts by causing that chronic inflammation, which can lead to tooth damage and tooth loss.
+The body’s immune system reacts by causing chronic inflammation, which can lead to tooth damage and tooth loss.

 When the 66,000 women were followed, researchers found that of those who were evaluated, 7,100 participants developed cancer.
 Those who had a history of periodontal disease, on average, were over three times more likely to be diagnosed with esophageal cancer, and twice as likely to develop gallbladder disease, than those women who did not have periodontal disease leading to chronic inflammation.

-Although there are additional factors – like some women who developed periodontal disease did so because they also either drank alcohol or smoked cigarettes – when you take those contributions away, the women in this study showed a 12% increase in the risk of developing cancer after being diagnosed with a periodontal disease.
+Although there are additional factors – like some women who developed periodontal disease did so because they also either drank alcohol or smoked cigarettes – when you take those contributions away, the women in this study showed a 12% increase in the risk of developing cancer after being diagnosed with periodontal disease.

 Develop Good Oral Habits